Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

         * smooth it out with rolling mean of 2. (suffix = roll_2)
             * try 10
             * save rolling mean 2 and 10 (save 10 only if 10 looks good)
-    3. Select 1 cluster to work with -> apply mlp models to the following
+    3. here> Select 1 cluster to work with -> apply mlp models to the following
             * train on  Florida
             * test on the following
                 * Louisiana